YouTube

 Rationale

 YouTube CEO Susan Wojcicki has publicly taken political sides and urged large YouTube creators to use the platform to do the same (1)(2).
-YouTube has partnered with the Gay and Lesbian Alliance Against Defamation (3).
-Parent company Google has also taken numerous advocacy positions regarding LGBTQ policy, voting legislation, and the Black Lives Matter movement (4)(5)(6).
+The company has partnered with the Gay and Lesbian Alliance Against Defamation (GLAAD) (3).
+Its parent company Google has also taken numerous advocacy positions regarding LGBTQ policy, voting legislation, and the BLM movement (4)(5)(6).

 Criteria